deluxateer/delux-toolkit-express/README.md

-# Delux Toolkit
+# Delux Toolkit (v1)

 A multi-purpose dev toolkit by Deluxateer.
 It is designed to streamline development flow by automating common tasks (as listed in Features).
-Set up with the template engine Pug and preprocessor Sass for efficient view & style authorship.
+Set up with the template engine Pug and preprocessor Sass/SCSS for efficient view & style authorship.
 Implements various customizable linters to enforce good code practice.
 Optimizes files for production.

 ## Features